Day 55 - enter the Great Divide Basin (41.0 miles)

 I got to the campsite right around 7pm and Roger That was no where in site so it appeared he had decided to move onto Rawlins tonight or a lot closer than where we had planned.

 The campsite was ok, had picnic tables, trash can and pit toilet but then I see a big hill right in front of me and see that’s the trail.
 I hate steep climbs first thing in the morning so I tackle the 250 foot climb that’s only a quarter of a mile long.
-At the top I find a flat spot to pitch my tent.
+At the top I found a flat spot to pitch my tent.
 I had to hurry to do it as there were ants everywhere.
 After getting all my gear in the tent I tried to eat dinner outside but wherever I sat there were ants so I did something I never do and that’s eat dinner in my tent.

 I’ve gone through all my food except I have 2 pop tarts for breakfast in the morning.
 I think this is the first time on this trip I’ll be going into town with no food.